freeman-lab/hxdx/README.md

 Simple connecter for state dispatching and rendering.
 Connects a `redux`-style store to a `virtual-dom`-style view and sets up rendering with minimal boilerplate.
 Works well with functional components that take state and sometimes dispatch.

 Exposes an `hx` function for constructing components elements, and a `dx` function for dispatching to the store within your components.
 Thus the name!
-Currently ses [`hyperx`](http://github.com/substack/hyperx) for defining components and [`main-loop`](http://github.com/Raynos/main-loop) for rendering.
+Currently uses [`hyperx`](http://github.com/substack/hyperx) for defining components and [`main-loop`](http://github.com/Raynos/main-loop) for rendering.
+Doesn't require `redux`, just something that acts as a state store.

 I wrote this because I love the `redux` design pattern, but found the `react-redux` bindings, and `react` in general, big and complex and hard to reason about.
 If you care about performance those are supposed to be much better!